 Regular maintenance is the key to keeping your computer running smoothly and preventing more significant repair expenses in the future.
 We’ve put together a list of maintenance tips that will increase the life of your PC, reduce the number of maintenance call-outs and will even increase the speed, reliability and overall performance of your computer.

-Whenever your computer’s manufacturer has an update available for your computer, we recommend that you download and apply it.
-This is one of the most effective ways to ensure optimal performance, security and compatibility for your system.
+Whenever your computer's manufacturer has an update available for your computer, we recommend that you download and apply it.
+It's one of the most effective ways to ensure optimal performance, security and compatibility for your system.

 Better yet, why not turn on Automatic Updates.
-This will download and install updates automatically, but still advise for your input if the computer might need to be shut down to apply them completely.
+It'll download and install updates automatically, but still, advise for your input if the computer might need to shut down to apply them thoroughly.

 Updates are different from upgrades.
-You should only upgrade your operating system (ie. Windows 7 to Windows 8) if you are sure that all of the apps and programs that you use are compatible first.
-Upgrading might seem like a great thing to do right away, but if your “go-to” program won’t work, then it’s a lengthy process to get you back to the previous OS again.
+You should only upgrade your operating system (i.e. Windows 10) if you are sure that all of the applications and programs that you use are compatible first.
+Upgrading might seem like a great thing to do right away, but if your "go-to" program won't work, then it's a lengthy process to get you back to the previous operating system again.

-Computers these days can be very power-efficient, but this doesn’t mean that you should go forever with turning them off.
-If you’re not planning on using your computer over a few days, then it’s a great idea to turn it off and give it a refresh.
-Also, if you’re finding that your computer is running a little sluggish and it’s been a while since you turned it off and on again, do this as well.
-It can seriously work wonders.
-Think of your computer as the human brain.
-If it doesn’t get sleep or take a rest, then it will become dysfunctional – your computer will do the same!
+Computers these days can be exceedingly power-efficient, but this doesn't mean that you should go forever without turning them off.
+If you're not planning on using your computer over a few days, then it's a great idea to turn it off and give it a refresh.
+If you're finding that your computer is running a little inconsistent and it's been a while since you've turned it off and on again, do this - it can seriously work wonders.
+Think of your computer like the human brain.
+If it doesn't get sleep or take a rest, then it will become dysfunctional – your computer will do the same!